Thrangu Tashi Yangtse Monastery, Nepal

-The Thrangu Tashi Yangtse Monastery or Namo Buddha Monastery is a Tibetan Buddhist monastery about 40 km (by road) southeast of Nepal's capital city Kathmandu and 2.3km from Manegaun, a Tamang village.
+The Thrangu Tashi Yangtse Monastery or Namo Buddha Monastery is a Tibetan Buddhist monastery about 40 km (by road) southeast of Nepal's capital city Kathmandu and 2.3 km from Manegaun, a Tamang village.
 It lies at the top of the hill in Namo Buddha Municipality.

 The monastery is a center for tourism.
 The main festivals and mela celebrated here are Kartik Purnima and Buddha Jayanti.

 According to legend, 6000 years ago Prince Mahasatwo (also known as Ngingdui Tshenpo) discovered a starving tigress and her five cubs.
 To save the lives of the tigers, Mahasatwo cut his body so that the warm blood drew the tigress to him.
 The tigress ate the prince and left only his bones.
 The bones of the prince were brought back to the village and buried in a tomb which became the stupa of Namo Buddha.

 Some 3500 years later, the Gautam Buddha came to the village of Sange da Fyafulsa.
 He conducted three tours around the stupa before he declared that he was the reincarnation of Prince Mahasatwo.
 Gautam Buddha then renamed this village to Namo Buddha, meaning homage to Buddha.